 HOW TO TRANSFORM CHALLENGES TO OPPORTUNITIES?

 Our goal is to support commercialization of cost-effective technology systems for supplying bio-jet fuel to Alberta’s key airports.
-Our novel approach will perform a holistic optimization functionality that analyses different combinations of feedstock and technologies and selects the combinations which together minimized the total cost while meeting the constraints or targets.
+Our novel approach will apply data analytics to develop and perform a holistic optimization functionality that analyses different combinations of feedstock and technologies and selects the combinations which together minimized the total cost while meeting the constraints or targets.